ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 1. In the terminal, execute the command below to create the Ballerina package for the API implementation.

     ```
-    $ bal new write-a-restful-api
+    $ bal new restful-service
     ```

     You should see the output similar to the following.

     ```
-    package name is derived as 'write_a_restful_api'.
+    package name is derived as 'restful-service'.
 Edit the Ballerina.toml to change it.

-    Created new package 'write_a_restful_api' at /Users/write-a-restful-api.
+    Created new package 'restful-service' at /Users/restful-service.
     ```

-    This creates a directory named `write-a-restful-api` with sample Ballerina code, as shown below.
+    This creates a directory named `restful-service` with sample Ballerina code, as shown below.

     ```
-    .
+    restful-service
     ├── Ballerina.toml
     └── main.bal
     ```